LinkdropHQ/linkdrop-unlock/scripts/README.md

 ## Generate links and claim ETH
-In addition to general setup params from above step, this step requires the following params to be present in config.json: ```amount, linksNumber```
+In addition to general setup params from above step, this step requires the following params to be present in config.json: `amount, linksNumber, receiverAddress`

 To test ETH linkdrop, you need to:

 0. Configure amount of wei to send per link in config.json

 1. Generate links.
 During link generation, ETH needed for claim will be sent to the proxy address
 ```bash
 yarn generate-links
 ```
-This will generate `linksNumber` links and append them to scripts/output/linkdrop_eth.csv
+This will generate `linksNumber` links and append them to `scripts/output/linkdrop_eth.csv`

 2. Claim ETH

+**Always make sure to restart the server after deploying any new contract**

+With the running server `yarn server`, run the following command:

 ```bash
 yarn claim
 ```

 ## Generate links and claim ERC20 tokens
-In addition to general setup params, this step requires the following params to be present in config.json: ```token, amount, linksNumber```
+In addition to general setup params, this step requires the following params to be present in config.json: `token, amount, linksNumber, receiverAddress`

 To test ERC20 linkdrop, you need to:

-0. Configure ERC20 token address and amount (in atomic value) of tokens to send per link in config.json If you don't have any ERC20 tokens owned by sender who ```senderPrivateKey``` belong to, you can deploy a new one by running:
+0. Configure ERC20 token address and amount (in atomic value) of tokens to send per link in config.json If you don't have any ERC20 tokens owned by sender who `senderPrivateKey` belongs to, you can deploy a new one by running:
 ```bash
 yarn deploy-erc20
 ```